morgankenyon/OpenDataDisc/software/examples/28_kalman_filter/README.md

 At the moment I've been unable to determine where my problems lie, and I don't know enough about the Kalman filter to actually understand what to change.
 So taking a step back and going to write something from scratch.

+I'm following this book: https://github.com/rlabbe/Kalman-and-Bayesian-Filters-in-Python

+## Lessons notebooks

+### 01 GH Filter

+This notebook introduces the problem that filters are trying to solve: __How to make sense of noisy data__.

+They started with a thought experiment about scales with a large margin of error.

+What if we have 2 measurements from this scale?
+How could we pick a reasonable value given these two noisy measurements?
+We'd probably pick a value in between those two measurements.

+Then they introduced the idea of a measurement vs a prediction.

+Again, they are just two data points much like the scales, but they key point __how can we blend the measurement and prediction to obtain a value__?

+Then we introduced a g-h filter:
+* g - determines whether we take more of the measurement or prediction
+* h - controls

+And every step of the algorithm we:

+* Predict the measurement(s)
+* Update our values

+Changing g and h changes how quickly the algorithm responds to differences in measurements.

 ## Issues

+I'll document any issues and find and my resolution to them.

 ### Cannot find ipywidgets.
 ```